How age rating symbols are developed at the USK

 Germany has the strictest statutory rules in the world for the classification and sale of computer games.
 Pursuant to the German Children and Young Persons Protection Act, the age rating of computer games is the responsibility of the Ministries of the Federal States with jurisdiction of young persons’ affairs.
 The Entertainment Software Self-Regulation Body (USK) is an internationally recognised classification institute instigated by the computer games industry in order to carry out the necessary classification process.
 Although the associations of the games industry bear the costs of the USK, they are not responsible for the age rating symbols.
 Around 30,000 titleshave been submitted to the Entertainment Software Self-Regulation Body (USK) since 1994.

 The USK brings many years of experience and expertise to the table in the field of games classification.
-It organises the classification process cumulating in the issuing of state age categorisations.
-From 2011 onwards, the USK will also provide a procedure for the rating of online games without state participation in accordance with the Youth Media Protection State Agreement (JMStV).
-The USK advises both game publishers and event organisers.
+It organizes the classification process cumulating in the issuing of state age categorizations.
+Since 2011 the USK is an officially recognized institution in accordance with the Youth Media Protection State Agreement (JMStV) and is, together with its numerous members, working intensively on developing youth protection solution for online media.
+The USK is also a founding member of the International Age Rating Coalition (IARC) that provides a global solution for age ratings of online games and apps.
+More information on this can be found here.
+The USK advises both game publishers and event organizers.
 It also provides public information on youth protection measures in force in Germany in relation to computer games and classification procedures.
-The USK documents around 1,000 new titles each year within the framework of its 17,000 title computer and video game archive, the largest in the world.
+The USK is constantly adding new titles to its archive of over 20.000 individual games, making it one of the largest collections in the world.

 Basic principles underlying the procedure